hoesler/dbj/Readme.md

 ## Installation
 This fork can be installed most easily using the [devtools](https://github.com/hadley/devtools) package.
 After you installed this package just enter `devtools::install_github("hoesler/RJDBC")`.

+The source compilation requires that you haven [maven](https://maven.apache.org/) installed.